-The Alliance for Regenerative Medicine (ARM) today announced the release of its 2017 Annual Data Report, offering an in-depth look at trends and metrics for the cell therapy, gene therapy, tissue engineering and broader global regenerative medicine sector.
+The Alliance for Regenerative Medicine (ARM) today announced the release of its 2018 Annual Data Report, offering an in-depth look at trends and metrics for the cell therapy, gene therapy, tissue engineering, and broader global regenerative medicine sector.

-Using data provided by ARM’s data partner Informa, curated and further analyzed by ARM’s staff, the report details industry-specific statistics and trends from more than 850 leading cell therapy, gene therapy, tissue engineering, and other regenerative medicine companies worldwide.
-Key features of the report include total financings for the sector, partnerships and other deals, clinical trial information, major clinical data events, current legislative and regulatory priorities, and ARM’s 2017 highlights and strategic priorities for the year ahead.
+Using data provided by ARM’s data partner Informa, curated and further analyzed by ARM’s staff, the report details industry-specific statistics and trends from more than 900 leading cell therapy, gene therapy, tissue engineering, and other regenerative medicine companies worldwide.
+Key features of the report include total financings for the sector, partnerships and other deals, clinical trial information, major clinical data events, current legislative and regulatory priorities, and expert commentary from industry representatives in the U.S. and Europe.

 ARM will continue to update this information through new reports to be released after the close of each quarter, tracking sector performance, key financial information, clinical trial numbers, and clinical data events.